indy256/Full-stack-Developer-Interview-Questions-and-Answers/README.md

 * What is *memory barrier*?
 (A memory barrier, also known as a membar, memory fence or fence instruction, is a type of barrier instruction that causes a CPU or compiler to enforce an ordering constraint on memory operations issued before and after the barrier instruction)
 * ReentrantLock, Barrier, CountDownLatch, ...
 * Java *memory model*.
 Causality requirement for incorrectly synchronized programs.
+* What is *monitor* in Java?
+(Each object in Java is associated with a monitor, which a thread can lock or unlock)

 ####[[⬆]](#toc) <a name='os'>Operating system:</a>
 * What is memory mapped file?